 The purchase and sale of real estate is a complicated matter that is governed by laws, practices and customs that vary significantly from locality to locality.
 Sellers are advised that many jurisdictions require that you provide a disclosure statement to all prospective buyers regarding the condition of your property.
 In addition, under U.S. federal law, sellers have an obligation to disclose information on lead-based paint hazards.
 Members are strongly advised to seek the help of a licensed real estate professional and/or a real estate attorney to help in the negotiation and sale of any real estate.

-Members may wish to visit the website of the Association of Real Estate License Law Officials, which offers a search tool providing access to a database of information about the current license or registration status of real estate licensees.
+Members may wish to visit the website of the Association of Real Estate License Law Officials - opens in new window or tab, which offers a search tool providing access to a database of information about the current license or registration status of real estate licensees.

 eBay Real Estate's Role as a Venue Provider / Brokerage Relationship (Agency) Disclosure